 A contemplation garden incorporates native Montana plants and trees for year-round beauty.
 The water feature (which utilizes rain water and snow melt from the roof) transforms into an ice sculpture colder months.

 The wildflower meadow will consist of a large swath of low-growing native plants that help accentuate the main entry.
 Punctuated throughout the meadow will be a series of pathways and berms that represent the foothills and provide a sense of spatial enclosure and protection.
 Additionally, a representation of fallen logs will dissect the swath, continuing into the building to provide cohesion from outside to inside, as well as informal seating.

 The grand entry features sweeping landscaping that mirrors a meadow and is punctuated throughout with pathways, berms, and seating.

 The third environment represents forest — trees and understory plants will help soften the building and provide visual interest around the entry.
 These little islands of forest will offer shade and sheltered seating areas throughout the space for patients, their families, and ICU staff.

 The overall design emphasizes connections to nature, creating a holistic aesthetic from a distance, pulling into the parking lot, and walking through the doors.
 Wellness in relation to the physical body, mind and spirit, as well as the natural environment were crucial to Bozeman Health’s vision for the facility, with sustainability fundamental to the design.
 When complete, the new ICU will be an example of how nature can influence and facilitate holistic healing.

 Bozeman Health’s new ICU will be surrounded by natural environments to help facilitate healing and well-being.

-For previous #WLAM2019 posts this month, check out our CTA blog.
+For previous #WLAM2019 posts this month, check out our Cushing Terrell Blog.